omussell/homelab/design/implementation.md

 Another method available is the ip_hostname parameter in jail.conf which resolves the host.hostname parameters in DNS and all addresses returned by the resolver are added for the jail.
 So instead of entering the IP into jail.conf, a AAAA record would be manually entered into DNS and the jail would pick it up from there.

-Giving DNS server location information to clients
+Giving DNS server information to clients
 ---

 Rather than manually configuring /etc/resolv.conf for the location of the local DNS servers, this information can be provided either by the router or DHCP server.
 If you do not want to run a DHCP server and rely solely on SLAAC for address allocation, then you can have the router provide the DNS information.
 Otherwise, the DHCP server can provide the DNS information.
 [RFC8106]